giusmento/RoboExplorer/README.md

-# EVENT-DRIVEN FRAMEWORK
+# PYTHON EVENT-DRIVEN FRAMEWORK

-A simple event-driven architecture to control small appliances such as robot and IOT boards.
+A simple python event-driven architecture to control small appliances such as robot and IOT boards.

 It includes libraries for various sensors and a communication protocols that enables connections with other devices.

-A simple web-based application collects and monitor your IOT board
+A simple react web-based application collects and monitor your IOT board

 ## The Architecture - The main components